ShikharSrivastava-aiml/StocksResearchDashboard/README.md

 python3 -m streamlit run app.py

 ## Running Tests
 Running tests creates pycache files.
+There are 39 tests all in the tests/ directory.
+For more info about the tests visit our project documentation or look at the comments in test files.
 To run the test suite, use the following command:

 python -m pytest